The

 see the church locations (12th and French, 10th and King)

-African Union Methodist Protestant Church, was founded by Rev.E.
-H. Chippey who
+Methodist Protestant Church, was founded by Rev.E.
+H. Chippey who preached on a

-preached on a platform in a graveyard on Union street and built their first
+platform in a graveyard on Union street and built their first church in 1870.

 1870 Wilmington City Directory

-specific African-American cemeteries are mentioned.
-Churches include: African
+African-American cemeteries are mentioned.
+Churches include: African Union,

-Union, French above 8th; Union American, French above 12th; E. Zion, 9th and
+French above 8th; Union American, French above 12th; E. Zion, 9th and French;

 Cemeteries which appear in the maps and city directories include